wp-plugins/cbcurrencyconverter/readme.txt

 * Optional integration in woocommerce and wp-ecommerce product page if product is in stock,takes product price as default amount and product currency as default from currency
 * Can give every widgets and shortcodes different look
 * Widgets can take its own setting or global settings
-* Shortcode can take these params
+* Shortcode Params

-            'use_global'           - Set  'on' if you want to use global settings, 'layout'               - Comma separate value of layout like calc,list / calc /list/ list,calc , 'calc_title'           - Title for calculator,
+use_global           - Set  'on' if you want to use global settings,

+layout               - Use any cbcurrencyconverter_defaultlayout (used as default),cbcurrencyconverter_list , cbcurrencyconverter_calwithlistbottom, cbcurrencyconverter_calwithlisttop

+calc_title           - Title for calculator,

-            'calc_to_currency'     - Default currency to which you want to convert, 'calc_from_currency'   - Default currency from which you want to convert, 'calc_default_amount'  - Default amount of from currency, 'list_title'           - Title for list,
+calc_to_currency     - Default currency to which you want to convert, example: USD

+calc_from_currency   - Default currency from which you want to convert,example: BDT

+for total currency list please check here https://gist.github.com/manchumahara/7e46191815961038dfb1

+calc_default_amount  - Default amount of from currency, example: 10

+list_title           - Title for list

-            'list_from_currency'   - Default currency from which you want to convert, 'list_to_currency'     - Default currencys (can select multiple ,comma seperate ) to which you want to convert, 'list_default_amount'  - Default amount of from currency for list view,
+list_from_currency   - Default currency from which you want to convert,, example: USD

+list_to_currency     - Default currencys (can select multiple ,comma separate ) to which you want to convert, ,example: BDT

+list_default_amount  - Default amount of from currency for list view, example: 20

 == Installation ==